To follow Christ and lead others to him.

 Ingrid lives in Atlanta with her husband, astronomer Tim Puckett.
 An avid amateur astronomer, she participates in her husband's Puckett Observatory World Supernova Search.
 With over 200 supernova discoveries to Tim's credit, Ingrid has discovered two supernovas as part of his search team.
 Ingrid is also the President of SpayGeorgia, a non-profit organization that provides low-cost spay/neutering services for dogs and cats.

 404 228-0756 firstname.lastname@example.org

 Susan has worked at St. Martin’s Church as the Business Manager since January, 2005.
 She attended Emory’s Oxford College and earned a Mathematics (B.S.) degree from Georgia State University.
-She worked as a Systems Manager in International Banking before becoming a stay-at-home mother in 1988.
+Her previous work-life included 10 years in IT at EDS and C&S Bank.
 She has been married to Ned since 1981.
-Being the mom of Andrew and Hannah has been fun and interesting.
 She and her family have been parishioners of St. Martin’s Church since 1994.
 Susan is a Master Birder, a certified Scuba diver and enjoys gardening and hiking.
-Susan began Education for Ministry in 2008.
-She is a native Atlantan.
+She is a native of Atlanta.